Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 A label can look readable to you and still scan poorly.
 Barcodes need crisp black lines with clean white gaps.

 If the print is faint, increase darkness or print density one step at a time.
-If the print looks heavy and the barcode bars bleed together, reduce it.
+If the barcode bars bleed together, reduce it.
 Also check that you are using direct thermal labels and that the roll is loaded the right way up.

 When automatic PDF cropping helps